When to visit the vet?

 Causes

 Squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer. occurs when the cells lining the surface of the skin and other cavities multiply uncontrollably.
+Carcinomas are the most common form of cancer. develops when the cells lining the surface of the skin and other cavities multiply uncontrollably.
 This form of cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
-Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. can occur in various regions of the body, but is particularly common on the ears in dogs.
-The affected cells are typically highly keratinized, leading to a hardening of the affected areas of skin.
+Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. can occur in various regions of the body but is particularly common on the ears in dogs.
+The affected cells are typically highly keratinized, leading to a hardening of the affected skin areas.

-Genetic predispositions also play a role.
+Genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. also plays a role.
 Certain breeds, such as Dalmatians or Bull Terriers, are more susceptible to skin cancerCancer refers to the uncontrolled proliferation of cells that can lead to tumors or spread throughout the body.
 Various types of cancer occur in dogs and cats, ranging from skin cancer to lymphomas. due to their coat and genetic makeup.
-In addition, a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
-It comprises a complex network of organs, cells, and molecules that work together to protect the body., whether due to illness, age, or certain medications, can increase the likelihood of developing squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
-Carcinomas are the most common form of cancer..
+Furthermore, a weakened immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
+It comprises a complex network of organs, cells, and molecules that work together to protect the body., whether due to illness, age, or certain medications, can increase the likelihood of a squamous cell carcinomaA carcinoma is a type of cancer that originates in the epithelial cells that line the inner and outer surfaces of the body.
+Carcinomas are the most common form of cancer. developing.

 Environmental factors and chemicals can also be carcinogenic.
 Dogs that regularly come into contact with certain pesticidesPesticides are chemical or biological substances used to control pests, including insects, weeds, and fungi.
 In dogs and cats, exposure to certain pesticides can be harmful to health and lead to signs of poisoning. or other chemicals may have an increased risk of skin Tumors.
 It is important to be aware of the dog’s environment and avoid potentially harmful substances.